-Mayo Clinic surgeons perform more than 600 kidney transplants a year, including for people with very challenging kidney conditions who need special solutions and surgeries.
+Mayo Clinic surgeons perform 950 kidney transplants a year, including for people with very challenging kidney conditions who need special solutions and surgeries.
 And Mayo Clinic kidney transplant teams in Arizona, Florida and Minnesota are leaders in living donor kidney transplants.
 People who receive a kidney from a living donor usually have fewer complications than do those who receive a kidney from a deceased donor.

 Mayo Clinic's experts focus on your needs, bringing to your situation the strength of their:

 Teamwork.
-Mayo's kidney transplant specialists are focused on your needs and your family’s needs.
-They collaborate with you and a multidisciplinary team of doctors in endocrinology, infectious disease management and other specialties to provide the most appropriate treatment.
+Mayo's kidney transplant specialists are focused on your needs and your family's needs.
+They collaborate with you and a multidisciplinary team of doctors in endocrinology, infectious disease management and other specialties to develop treatment tailored to your specific condition.

-By working together, your surgeons, doctors, transplant nurses, pharmacists, social workers and others manage every aspect of your kidney transplant, from planning through post-surgical care.
+By working with you and together, your surgeons, doctors, transplant nurses, pharmacists, social workers and others manage every aspect of your kidney transplant, from planning through post-surgical care.

 Advanced technology.
 Mayo Clinic doctors and surgeons use innovations and complex procedures available at only a select few institutions.
-And they have advanced the science and clinical practice of transplantation, including paired donation, multiorgan transplants, living-donor transplants and kidney transplant before dialysis is needed (preemptive transplant).
+In fact, they have advanced the science and clinical practice of transplantation, including paired donation, multiorgan transplants, living-donor transplants and kidney transplant before dialysis is needed (preemptive transplant).